bkies23/bkies23/README.md

      FIBO:

-     This program lets user select index from list to display Fibonacci element for
+     This program lets user select or input index that is then used to display Fibonacci element from list.

 - 💞️ I currently work for UPS as an Account Manager and have been remote for the last five years.
 I have been employed with UPS for 18 years.
 Previously, I worked several years for AT&T.
 -    I look forward to hearing back on remote part-time programming postions.